List of United States Navy aircraft squadrons: Helicopter Mine Countermeasures (HM) squadron

 The HM designation was created in 1971 to designate "helicopter mine countermeasures squadron".
 HM squadrons employ Sikorsky MH-53E Sea Dragon helicopters.
 The primary mission of the Sea Dragon is airborne mine countermeasures (AMCM).
 The MH-53 can operate from land bases or from aircraft carriers, large amphibious ships or expeditionary sea bases and is capable of towing a variety of mine hunting/sweeping countermeasures systems.

 The MH-53E Sea Dragon can also carry an impressive amount of cargo, equipment, or number of personnel over long distances.
 The Sea Dragon is the Navy's only heavy-lift helicopter and only proven mine countermeasure platform.

-In the 1990s the Navy began a transition from operating eight different type/model/series helicopters down to just two, the MH-60R and the MH-60S.
+In the 1990s the Navy began a multi-decade transition from operating eight different type/model/series helicopters aiming to reduce to just two by the 2010s, the MH-60R and the MH-60S.
 It recognized however that the replacement of the MH-53E in the mine countermeasures role was dependent on technology which had not yet matured.
 As a result, HM squadrons continued in service with the only helicopter capable of effectively conducting airborne mine countermeasures.
 In 2025 that technology finally matured enough to allow MH-60S helicopters of Sea Combat Squadrons (HSC) to assume the airborne mine countermeasures role in conjunction with mine warfare configured Littoral Combat Ships finally allowing for the ultimate retirement of the MH-53E.
-At the beginning of this transition the Navy operated four HM squadrons (two of them USNR) plus a Fleet Replacement Squadron, as of 2025 only a single operational HM squadron remains and that squadron is programmed for deactivation in fiscal year 2027.
+At the beginning of this transition the Navy operated four HM squadrons (two of them USNR) plus a Fleet Replacement Squadron, by the end of 2025 only a single operational HM squadron remained and that squadron is programmed for deactivation in fiscal year 2027.